 You don't need to spend thousands of pounds to get a good mountain bike ripe for razzing the trails, under 1k will get you a fairly decent hardtail and even a good full susser or two from some budget brands.
 Over the winter we have been testing a variety of bikes that all cost less than £1,000, here are the cream of the crop with these top bikes all being scored 3.5 stars or above.

 If you're looking for a rapid handling cross-country hardtail then the X-Caliber delivers in spades, but it's a bit of a handful when the trail turns downhill thanks to steep geometry and a dated cockpit.
-The X-Caliber 9 has a lot of potential.
-If you're willing to make it – and yourself – work very hard, then it'll reward with a responsive, sharp and precise ride character that won't beat you up like cheap aluminium frames often can.
+The X-Caliber 9 has a lot of potential, if you're willing to make it – and yourself – work very hard, then it'll reward with a responsive, sharp and precise ride character that won't beat you up like cheap aluminium frames often can.
 On flat, flowing singletrack, it's precise and lively, while covering ground will come with ease.
 It's a real shame as it could do all this and much more if Trek had calmed down those race roots, relaxed the geometry and butched up the cockpit.
 With a mild tweak, this could be a seriously rapid hardtail; not just up and along, but also down.
+Read the full review here.

 Not strictly under £1000, but use a Go Outdoors discount card and this bike comes in at £900, give or take a penny.
 The Calibre Ladies Bossnut V2